KIrill-ka/ardupilot/Tools/APM2_2560_bootloader/README.txt

 4. Removal of the !!!
 CLI feature of the stk500v2 bootloader

+5. EEPROM read is removed to fit bootloader into 2k

+6. Fixed bug with incorrect firmware size limit.

 LED patterns to look for:

 USB Connected, no traffic: